 Marking out of the area is very important to ensure that any cut porcelain at edges etc are maintained at their maximum size.
 Establish and mark the centre line in both directions for the area to be covered and measure from this line to the edge.
 Deduct the number of full porcelain slabs from this dimension to calculate the size of the edge slab.
 If the result is more than 1⁄2 slab width then the centre line should be used as the joint of the two centre rows.
-If the result is less than 1⁄2 slab width then the centre line should be used as the centre line operation will increase the edge porcelain slab size by 1⁄2 slab, and will give the best layout in this condition.
+If the result is less than 1⁄2 slab width then the centre line should be used as the centre line for the centre row of slabs.
+This later operation will increase the edge porcelain slab size by 1⁄2 slab, and will give the best layout in this condition.
 Repeat this move in the other direction.